audreywl/baclaudio/README.md

 Liz Sundsmo..........

+#### Thanks to:

+The libROSA development team

+Instructors and NINJAs

+###License
-The creators or BACLaudio have made it open for use by the public.
+The creators of BACLaudio have made it open for use by the public.